-As the transformation towards digital and cloud continues its rapid pace, data is becoming one of the most valuable assets for all businesses.
+As the transformation towards digital and cloud-first thinking continues to dominate, data has become one of the most valuable assets for all businesses.
 However, not all data is created equal, and some data types require more stringent security measures than others.

 Plus, with massive cloud migration, organizations are harnessing diverse data types (intellectual property, financial, business confidential, and regulated PII/PCI/PHI data) in increasingly complex environments.